LilyYC/Intro-to-Neural-Network/README.md

      - conv net visualizations, adversarial inputs, Deep Dream.

 ## Recurrent Neural Nets
-  - Backprop through time.
+  - Back-prop through time.
 Applying RNNs to language modeling and machine translation.
 Learning Long-Term Dependencies
   - Why RNN gradients explode and vanish
-    - the mechanics of backprop
+    - the mechanics of back-prop
     - conceptually in terms of the function the RNN computes
   - Ways to deal with it: gradient clipping, input reversal, LSTM